The Simpsons: Road Rage: Gameplay and plot

 In the game, Mr. Burns has bought all transit systems in Springfield and has created radioactive buses that threaten the public health.
 Because of this, the citizens of Springfield must use their own vehicles as a means of safer public transport.
 Their goal is to earn money in an attempt to pay back Burns, get rid of his radioactive buses, and return the town to normal.

 The main form of gameplay, titled "Road Rage", is an arcade-style taxi game where the player chooses a character from The Simpsons and earns money by picking up passengers and taking them to their destinations within the shortest possible time.
 The quicker the player is able to drop off passengers, the higher their ratings and the more time they get to drive.
 Regardless of how the player performs, passenger ratings deteriorate and time will eventually run out, ending the session.
 After each session, if the player has earned enough money, they can choose to purchase one of twelve new Simpsons character drivers along with their own vehicle, or one of five new starting locations.

 While playing, players have to avoid certain hurdles, such as other vehicles, Burns' nuclear transit buses, or Burns himself, who occasionally rams his limo into the player's vehicle.
 Each character, depending on if they are familiar with their passenger in the series, will often share a comedic or referential exchange.
 When the player unlocks all locations, characters, and earns one million dollars in earnings, they effectively cease Mr. Burns' transit system and are shown a special cutscene.

-The other form of gameplay, titled "Missions", are ten consecutive missions set within the games five locations, where the player is assigned a character and tasked with a vehicular objective.
+The other form of gameplay, titled "Missions", are ten consecutive missions set within the game's five locations, where the player is assigned a character and tasked with a vehicular objective.
 In order to complete missions, they must complete them within a limited span of time (such as protecting Krusty the Clown from a fan mob by driving him away, getting Homer to his workplace unnoticed, or mowing over mascots as a drunk Barney).
 When all missions are completed, the player is awarded with the vehicle "Homer's Own Car" to select in "Road Rage", in reference to the vehicle designed by Homer in the 1991 episode, "Oh Brother, Where Art Thou?".

 There is also a multiplayer mode in which the two players compete to pick up the same passengers and drive them to their destinations.

 Depending on which date the player's console is set on, the player will be able to choose a character with holiday-oriented vehicle, such as "Christmas Apu" or "New Years Krusty", among others.